Drewayou/BubasBobaShoppe-TreeGeneration/README.md

 <p>However, this is only part of a full repo for an indie game Revisedwords (Andrew Aguilar) is developing.</p>
 <p>More info of the Indie game can be found here <a href="https://sites.google.com/view/andrewaguilar/current-passion-project"> Andrew's Portfolio</a>.</p>
 <p>You can also play the Game's Alpha <a href="https://revisedwords.itch.io/bubas-boba-shoppe">HERE</a>.</p>
+<sub>(*Note, Image quality is less when running this project and some things are ommitted in this repo for preservation of the main one.*)</sub>
 <p align="left">
   <img src="https://github.com/Drewayou/BubasBobaShoppe-TreeGeneration/blob/main/Assets/Art/UIElements/MainMenu.png?raw=true" width="720"/>
 </p>